nextmolecular/Metagenomics-Panel-Design/README.md

 * Identification of Open Reading Frames in different strains of species

-* Identification of Conserved open reading frames using Megablast
+* Identification of Conserved open reading frames using Megablast (Core Pangenome)

 * Identification of 150BP oligos from conserved open reading frames that are conserved among all strains of species